Kajabi/sage-lib/README.md

 ### Conventional Commits

 This repository utilizes the
 [Conventional Commits Standarard](https://www.conventionalcommits.org/en/v1.0.0/).
-Utilizing this standard allows us to automatically version our software during the Continuous Integration process as well as generating CHANGELOG.md files for each of the packages.
+Utilizing this standard allows us to automatically version our software during the Continuous Integration process as well as generate `CHANGELOG.md` files for each of the packages.

 A `commit-msg` hook has been added to the repository to enforce this behavior.
 Ensure you have read over the convention and understand it prior to making a Pull Request.